The Classic Itinerary

 Track Terrain: Mostly wide and smooth with some rocky patches.

-Take time to enjoy the dramatic landscape around the Falls, before descending to the alpine pastures of the Routeburn Flats.
-The track shadows the river as it roars through a magnificent gorge.
+The track descends from the lodge to the alpine pastures of the Routeburn Flats, crossing a tree slip allowing views to the mountains beyond.
+At the bottom take a short detour to the DOC hut and walk out on to the flats to see the full expanse of the valley.
+The track widens from here and follows alongside the Routeburn River as it roars through a magnificent gorge.
 Gorge Flat is a great place to stop for lunch.
-From here it is a gentle walk through the beech forest to the Road End.
-A coach will take you back to Queenstown, stopping at the small town of Glenorchy on the way
+The last section is a gentle walk through the beech forest and across the last swingbridge to the Routeburn Shelter.
+A coach will take you back to Queenstown, stopping at the small town of Glenorchy on the way.